Yu Hanchao: Guangzhou Evergrande

 On 10 June 2014, Yu transferred to fellow Chinese Super League club Guangzhou Evergrande along with his teammate Li Xuepeng.
 He made his debut for the club on 10 July 2014 in a 2-1 win against Shanghai Shenhua.
 On 9 August 2016, Yu was kneed in the back by Egor Krimets and had to be removed from the pitch on a stretcher in a 0-0 draw against Beijing Guoan.
 Hospital scans revealed that he had suffered a fractured vertebrae in his spine, ruling him out for three months.
 He made his return on 20 November 2016 in a 1-1 draw against Jiangsu Suning in the first leg of 2016 Chinese FA Cup final, coming on for Huang Bowen in the 69th minute.

 On 14 April 2020, Yu was released by Guangzhou Evergrande Taobao after he violated the club rules for altering the number plate of his vehicle and was detained for 15 days.

 Shanghai Shenhua

 On 18 July 2020, Yu joined fellow Chinese Super League club Shanghai Shenhua on a free transfer.
 He made his debut for Shenhua on 25 July 2020 in a 2-0 defeat against his former club Guangzhou Evergrande in the opening league game of the 2020 season, which Shenhua lost 2-0.
 He scored his first goal for Shenhua on 27 October 2020 in a 3-1 win against Chongqing Dangdai Lifan.

-On 28 July 2021, Yu missed a 94th-minute penalty against Wuhan F.C., which could have won them the game that finished 0-0.
+On 28 July 2021, Yu missed a 94th-minute penalty against Wuhan FC, which could have won them the game that finished 0-0.

 On 25 November 2023, Yu scored the winning goal in a 1-0 win against 3-time defending champions Shandong Taishan in the 2023 Chinese FA Cup final, it was his first major trophy with Shenhua and the club's 4th FA Cup win in history.

+On 27 November 2025, after the Champions League Elite game, Shenhua head coach Slutsky announced that the game against Vissel Kobe would be Yu's final appearance of his career, he will be the coaching team member of the club's first team next year.